 In the 1980s, Joyce became the director of the Children and Families Program.
 Sometime later, the building at 434 Ellis Street that is now the Janice Mirkitani Family, Youth and Childcare Center was offered to GLIDE at a favorable price.
 Janice and Joyce worked to raise the money to remodel the building in order to make it the safe and welcoming space it is today.

-“And I always said to Joyce, we bought this building for you,” Janice recalled.
+“I always said to Joyce, we bought this building for you,” Janice recalls.